-150 years ago, Gassy Jack was just thinking about opening a saloon at Burrard Inlet (which he did later in 1867).
+150 years ago, Gassy Jack was just thinking about opening a saloon at Burrard Inlet – which he did later in 1867.
+(Find out all about it on The Lost Souls of Gastown Tour.)
 British Columbia had only united with Vancouver Island into one colony the year before and was still four years away from joining confederation.
 So Dominion Day (as July 1st was called before 1982) wasn’t a thing in these parts yet.

 The Mainland Guardian, a New Westminster newspaper, described that city’s first Dominion Day after BC joined confederation: “Saturday, being the first of July, was observed by a copious display of bunting, but nothing more.”